Pablogot/mick-s-react-netlify/src/pages/index.md

         lectus magna fringilla
   heading: Current Listings
   description: >-
-    This are some of my current listings, for more information check my Real estate page.
+    These are some of my current listings, for more information check my Real estate page.
 ---